 And there's never been a better time to enjoy the current wealth of choices to quench a thirst - from homemade and bottled teas to local craft beers, spirits steeped in the moonshine tradition and more - right here in the Palmetto State.

 Start with South Carolina's (and the South's) most traditional beverage: sweet tea.
 Tea plants were first grown commercially in the US by Junius Smith in Greenville from 1848-53 and in Summerville from 1888-1915.
-Nowadays, tea is grown and cultivated on Wadmalaw Island at the Charleston Tea Plantation, which produces American Classic Tea, grown 100 percent in South Carolina.
+Nowadays, tea is grown and cultivated on Wadmalaw Island at the Charleston Tea Garden, which produces American Classic Tea, grown 100 percent in South Carolina.
 South Carolinians like their iced tea anywhere from lightly sweetened to syrupy, and the brew is such a part of everyday life that a Charleston author, the late Ken Burger, titled his book of Southern musings "Baptized in Sweet Tea."

 On the other end of the potency spectrum, and dating back to Prohibition, are backwoods moonshine stills, where farmers turned corn and sugar into liquid gold.
 After laws changed to allow production of spirits in 2009, those stills have grown into more than two dozen micro distilleries across the state, producing bourbon, rum, vodka - and yes, modern-day "corn likker."
 Many bear names suggesting their roots, including Dark Corner (from the moonshine stomping grounds in the state's northwest "dark corner"), Copperhead Mountain and Carolina Moon distilleries.